Azoghal/Azoghal.github.io/_projects/01-Fractals.md

-## Next Areas
+## Next Projects

 I'm keen to explore using shaders to exploit parrallel computation and improve the render speed, and signed distance fields (SDFs) for 3D or higher dimensional fractals in my next project.
 [Inigo Quilez](https://iquilezles.org/articles/distfunctions/) has some fantastic resources about SDFs and their uses.